This post may contain affiliate links. Please see my disclosure policy for details.

-I had a mini tripod and DSLR, selfie stick with my Gopro and didn’t get asked to put them away.
+I had a mini tripod and DSLR, selfie stick with my Gopro, and didn’t get asked to put them away.

-This is a great way to find out more about the history of the building, Islamic faith and culture.
+This is a great way to find out more about the history of the building, Islamic faith, and culture.
 These tours run daily at the following times;